Enumerating Regular Languages with Bounded Delay: Orderability upper bound

 It will often be necessary to adjust our constructions depending on the length of a word~$w \in S$, because when modifying $w$ we wish to ensure that it remains in~$S$, in particular that it has the right length.
 So we will call a word $w \in S$ \emph{short} if it is in the lower half of the stratum, and \emph{long} otherwise.
 Formally, considering a word $w'$ of~$S$, we know that its length is $(i-1) \times 8k^2 \leq |w'| < i \times 8k^2$, i.e., $(2i-2) \times 4k^2 \leq |w'| < 2i \times 4k^2$: we call \emph{valid} a word satisfying this condition on length, so that a word is in~$S$ iff it is valid and is accepted by~$A$.
 Now, we call $w'$ \emph{short} if $(2i-2) \times 4k^2 \leq |w'| < (2i-1) \times 4k^2$ and \emph{long} if $(2i-1) \times 4k^2 \leq |w'| < 2i \times 4k^2$.
 This ensures that increasing the length of a short word by at most~$k^2$, or by at most~$4k$, gives a valid word (which may be long or short); and likewise decreasing the length of a long word by at most~$k^2$ or by at most~$4k$ gives a valid word (which may also be long or short).
 Further the definition ensures that $\ell \geq 7k$, which we will use at some point as a bound on the size of the first stratum.

-We will first show that all loopable words of~$S$ are $d$-connected to loopable words of~$S$ of a specific form, where, up to a constant-sized prefix and suffix, the words consists of a power of a word which labels a loop on some loopable state (on which we must impose a length bound).
+We will first show that all loopable words of~$S$ are $d$-connected to loopable words of~$S$ of a specific form, where, up to a prefix and suffix whose length only depends on the language, the words consists of a power of a word which labels a loop on some loopable state (on which we must impose a length bound).
 We will apply this to loops of length at most~$k^2$, because of our choice of~$\ell$.

 \begin{lemma} Let $w$ be a loopable word of~$S$, let $q$ be a loopable state that occurs in the run of~$w$, let $e$ be the label of a loop on~$q$, i.e., a non-empty word of $\L(A_q)$, such that $|e| \leq k^2$.
 Then $w$ is $d$-connected to some word $s e^n t$ with $|s| \leq k$ and $|t| \leq k$. \end{lemma}